How often should I replace my bedding?

 Dead skin and natural body oils are left in our beds every night and these are a feast for bed bugs and fleas.
 Once you have these in your bed they will reduce the longevity of your bedding, not to mention they are bad for your health, as you'll have to use higher temperature washes to eliminate them.

-Another reason to change your bedding might be if you are simply changing your colour scheme or style of your room and want a change of design.
+Another factor which may influence your decision on how often to change bedding might be if you are simply changing your colour scheme or style of your room and want a change of design.
 Obviously this would not be just for that fact that the sheets you have might be worn or old but just that you are a little fed up of the style you currently have.

 The choice for your new bedding these days is vast, from Egyptian cotton to silk or even bamboo fibre and the thread count of your chosen bedding will have a bearing on how long it will last.
 We spend on average a total of 1/3rd of our lives in bed, so taking care of your chosen bedding will give it a long life and will give you many hours of comfortable slumber.